How to Use the Excel VBA MsgBox Title – 5 Examples

 MsgBox "Error Ignored", vbInformation, "Ignore Window"

 “Case 5” is the value for the selection of Ignore.
-If Ignore is selected then information MsgBox will pop up with the title Ignore Window.
+If Ignore is selected, the information MsgBox is displayed with the title Ignore Window.

 First output of the MsgBox with title Failure!

-• Then after selecting the Abort button we will get the Information MsgBox below with the title Abort Windows.
+• Click Abort to see the Information MsgBox below with the title Abort Window.

 First output of the MsgBox with title Abort Windows after clicking Abort

-• If we select Retry from the main message box, we will get another Information MsgBox title named Retry Window.
+• If you select Retry, you will get another Information MsgBox named Retry Window.

 First output of the MsgBox with title Retry Windows after clicking Retry

-• If we select Ignore from the initial message box, we will get another Information MsgBox title named Ignore Window.
+• If you select Ignore, you will see another Information MsgBox named Ignore Window.

 First output of the MsgBox with title Ignore Windows after clicking Ignore